National Ag Day

-Agriculture is a major economic driver for the state of Wisconsin, contributing an estimated $88.3 billion annually to the state's economy.
-The sector also provides hundreds of thousands of great careers in every region of the state - 413,500 jobs, or 11.9% of the state’s employment, in food production and processing.
+Agriculture is a major economic driver for the state of Wisconsin, contributing an estimated $104.8 billion annually to the state's economy.
+The sector also provides more than 400,000 jobs - 11.8% of the state’s employment - in food production and processing.

 The state's ag sector is much more diverse than many realize, with a tremendous variety of crop production, dairy and beef cattle, organics, food processing, farm equipment and related industries.

-Wisconsin’s technical colleges offer about 60 degree and certificate programs in Agriculture, Food & Natural Resources, with the number of degrees awarded nearly doubling in the past 10 years.
+Wisconsin’s technical colleges offer nearly 70 degree and certificate programs in Agriculture, Food & Natural Resources, with the number of degrees awarded more than doubling in the past 10 years.

-The colleges have also experienced a shift in student demographics in Agriculture programs, with the proportion of students younger than 25 increasing from 38% in 2007 to 60% in 2016.
+The colleges have also experienced a significant increase in the proportion of ag program students younger than 25.
 This shift has largely been driven by ever stronger collaboration with high school partners, including a growing number of students earning dual credit for ag-related courses.

 contributed annually to Wisconsin's economy